Orlando Itinerary – two weeks in Orlando

 9am: Arrive and park at Disney’s Animal Kingdom.

 We absolutely loved Animal Kingdom – everything from the general feel of the park, to the fun attractions and the excellent shows.
 If you are heading to Animal Kingdom for opening time, my advice would be to go straight to Pandora – World of Avatar and ride Flight of Passage because the lines for this attraction build up really fast and usually remain over two hours long for the whole day.
+If you only have 2 weeks in Orlando, you don’t want to spend a whole day standing in line!

 Don’t bother with: Dinosaur.
 The line was slow and the ride not much to write home about.